Linearized Polynomial Chinese remainder codes: Linearized polynomials

 \section{Linearized polynomials}

-\ In this section, we introduce univariate linearized polynomials and linearized polynomial rings, building upon foundational work by \"{O}re on non-commutative polynomials, see \cite{ore_special_1933} and \cite{ore_theory_1933}.
+In this section, we recall results on univariate linearized polynomials and linearized polynomial rings, building upon foundational work by \"{O}re on non-commutative polynomials, see \cite{ore_special_1933} and \cite{ore_theory_1933}.
 For a comprehensive presentation of these algebraic structures, we refer interested readers to the works of Ruatta \cite{ruatta_polynomes_2022} and Caruso \cite{caruso_polynomes_nodate}.
+The ring of linearized polynomials is isomorphic to a skew polynomial ring, see for example \cite{GluesingLuerssen}.
+Algebraic properties of skew polynomial rings can therefore be directly translated into the setting of linearized polynomials.
+The Euclidean division, the algorithm to compute the right greatest common divisor, as well as related results, follow from the general theory on skew polynomials see \cite{ore_special_1933}, \cite{ore_theory_1933} and \cite {jacobson2009}.

 To facilitate our subsequent developments, we state and prove two key results: the Chinese Remainder Theorem (CRT) and the lifting of the CRT, tailored to linearized polynomial rings.
+Although the Chinese Remainder Theorem is well established, the lifting using Bézout relations and specifically the required hypotheses are not explicit in the literature.
 These constructive statements enable us to efficiently manipulate and construct elements within these rings, which are essential for the construction of our new code family.

 We consider